What exactly does a telemedicine platform look like?

-Telemedicine platforms that fall into the “real-time” category of telehealth allow physicians to connect with their patients or other providers through secure, 2-way video.
+Telemedicine software platforms that fall into the “real-time” category of telehealth allow physicians to connect with their patients or other providers through secure, 2-way video.
 Real-time video is the best substitute for an in-person visit, since it allows the provider and patient to interact face-to-face and provides more visual data than a consult over the phone.

-Many telehealth platforms have a chat function that lets providers talk to patients or other physicians in real-time.
+Many telehealth management platforms have a chat function that lets providers talk to patients or other physicians in real-time.

 Telemedicine platforms of the “store-and-forward” variety let patients and physicians share medical data, images, and patient histories in a secure way.
 Store-and-forward platforms are especially popular in the field of teleradiology, where patient x-rays, MRI scans, and more are sent to a specialist for remote diagnosis.
 These platforms often require a robust archiving and compressing functions since they’re dealing with detailed medical images that need to be shared with others without any drop in resolution.

 More telemedicine platforms are building in an ePrescribe feature, so that healthcare providers can submit prescriptions electronically to pharmacies.
 No more sitting on the phone with a pharmacy, or needing to clarify a script when the pharmacy can’t decipher a provider’s handwriting.

 With the recent push for electronic health records, it’s more important than ever for all patient encounters to be documented and stored digitally.
 The same goes for telemedicine.
 Many telemedicine platforms allow users to document a patient encounter, record audio or visual notes, and then attach it to the patient’s health record.
 Some will generate an exportable record that can be easily imported into an EMR system and added to a patient’s file.
 Still others are built to directly integrate with EMRs, so that patient histories are readily available and recordkeeping among both in-person and remote visits is seamless.